Physician Salary + Compensation

 Vacation Time

-Physicians, like all active-duty service members, receive 2.5 days of paid vacation each month, totalling to 30 days a year.
+Physicians, like all active-duty service members, receive 2.5 days of paid vacation each month, totaling to 30 days a year.
 Each year you can carry forward a maximum 60 days of accumulated leave on to next fiscal year.
 Reserve & Guard also accrue leave at the same rate for each month they are on active-duty.

 Retirement